1

 Objection: “No government will agree to this.
 Pure fantasy.”

-Raise $1.0B through VICTORY Bonds, allocate $250M for lobbying.
+Raise $1B through VICTORY Bonds, allocate $650M for lobbying.
 That’s enough to overwhelm the defense industry’s $127M spend.
 Go to the same K-Street firms defense contractors use.
 Outbid them for their top talent.

-Lobbyists work for the highest bidder.
+Lobbyists often work for the highest bidder.
 Become the highest bidder.
 Politicians suddenly hear more about votes from curing cancer, less about threats from countries they can’t locate on maps.

 “I Don’t Trust Blockchain”